ghshen1/ghshen1.github.io/_pages/cv.md

 Service
 ======
 Reviewer for
+* Journal of the Royal Statistical Society: Series B
 * Journal of the American Statistical Association
 * Computational Statistics & Data Analysis